germal/OpenCVB/README.md

 In the sample output below, any of the algorithms can be selected from the first combo box at the top of the form.
-The second combo box is used to select different groups algorithms.
+The second combo box is used to select algorithms grouped by OpenCV API or OpenCVB algorithm.
 The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ algorithms.

 ![](media/3dcdb4ef057b7696445216bbe30b4286.png)